sundern5/1D_FSI/readme.txt

 READ ME

-SN_dev1 branch will change the solver method.

-Main branch goes through all time-points every iteration and reduces error through entire time
+To run the program, adjust the material properties of the vessel and the flow profile (The built in unction will generate a gaussian distribution pulse).

+The pressures are provided only to be used for BC calculations.

+Changes from Main:

-solver will go through every time-point multiple times to reduce error before moving to next time point
+1. The solver logic has been changed in sn_dev1.
+The solver will go through every time-point multiple times to reduce error before moving to next time point.

+2. Pressure equations and derivatives have been corrected based on literature.

+3. Progress tracker has been added (Based on current simulation time point and end time point).